-The Corporation's revenues are highly dependent upon the prices that it receives for oil, natural gas and NGLs and such prices are closely correlated to the benchmark prices of oil and natural gas.
-See "Risk Factors - Financial Risks and Risks Relating to Economic Conditions - Prices, Markets and Marketing".
+The Corporation's revenues are highly dependent upon the prices that it receives for oil, natural gas, condensate and other NGLs and such prices are closely correlated to the benchmark prices of oil and natural gas.
+See "Risk Factors - Prices, Markets and Marketing".